bchafe/found/README.md

 # found
-A terminal tool used to check if a file or directory exists.
+A terminal utility used to check if a file or directory exists.